misza222/AI-Kakuro/README.md

   1. Validate initial parameters - simple checks to see if the board is complete, if all the boxes are accounted for at the initialization etc.

   1. ... and finally see smaller TODOs in code

+  1. Board visualization - ideas what to use are welcome

 ### Environment